marph91/jimmy/docs/formats/rednotebook.md

-This page describes how to import notes from RedNotebook to Joplin.
+This page describes how to import notes from RedNotebook to markdown.

 ## General Information